 Dina Rudick has won 4 Emmy Awards for her video and documentary work, as well as dozens of national photography awards during her decades-long career as a photojournalist and documentary filmmaker.
+Her films have screened and won awards at film festivals world-wide.
 A skilled communicator and effective team leader, Dina excels at guiding her team of creative experts toward a common vision.
 Dina’s approach is grounded in journalism ethics and aesthetics, though her creative scope invites use of animation and motion graphics if and when they serve the concept.

 Dina has done extensive documentary work around the globe, including in Kenya, Pakistan, Bolivia, and Haiti.
 Dina taught photography and video for years at Boston University College of Communication and Harvard University Extension, and has lectured widely at institutions in the United States.

-When not planning, interviewing, filming, or editing, Dina enjoys long trail runs, cooking, folding laundry (yes, laundry), and giggle games with her husband and their two beautiful children.
+When not planning, interviewing, filming, or editing, Dina enjoys long trail runs, pottery, folding laundry (yes, laundry), and giggle games with her husband and their two beautiful children.

 DYLAN TRIVETTE - Director of Photography